shiru28/self_driving_car_control/README.md

     $ tar -xzf CarlaUE4Ubuntu.tar.gz --directory $HOME/opt
     ```
 #### Install Python Dependencies for Client
-The CARLA Simulator client files requires additional dependencies to be installed, which aredetailed inside the ​`$HOME​/opt/CarlaSimulator/requirements.txt`​ file.
+The CARLA Simulator client files requires additional dependencies to be installed, which are detailed inside the ​`$HOME​/opt/CarlaSimulator/requirements.txt`​ file.

-To install these dependencies for your current user, run the following commands in terminal(you will need to be connected to the internet for this to work). ​Make sure that the version that `python3`​ points to is the correct [version](#python-ubuntu)​.
+To install these dependencies for your current user, run the following commands in terminal (you will need to be connected to the internet for this to work). ​Make sure that the version that `python3`​ points to is the correct [version](#python-ubuntu)​.
 ```
 $ python3 -m pip install -r ​$HOME​/opt/CarlaSimulator/requirements.txt --user
 ```
 There should be a `​Successfully installed ...`​ or ​`Requirement already satisfied` message at the end of the installation process when all of the requirements are successfully installed.

 ## Setup for Windows